Letter: Fears for school children aren't new, they just change shape

-The political cartoon in Monday’s paper showing a small child carrying an enormous backpack laden with worry and stress is gut wrenching and heartbreaking.
+The political cartoon in Monday’s (June 6) Tulsa World paper showing a small child carrying an enormous backpack laden with worry and stress is gut wrenching and heartbreaking.
 It's all so sadly true.

 It reminded me of when I was in elementary school in Wichita, Kansas, in the 1950s — post WWII.
 Wichita was considered an inland target for nuclear war due to the multiple aircraft manufacturing facilities in the city.
 So the Board of Education's answer was to teach all school children how to be safe.